-The overall goal is to support community based organisations to provide quality services, in communities that are under-resourced and to develop the organisational capacity of these services for long-term sustainability, in two focus areas.
+The overall goal is to support community based organisations to provide quality services, in communities that are under-resourced and to develop the organisational capacity for these services, for long-term sustainability, in two focus areas.

-1. Organisational Service Delivery
+1. Service Delivery

 To create a local, standardised approach that will assist community-based organisations to provide quality services in the following areas; child protection, access to food and nutrition, peace building and addressing the social determinants of health generally.

-The intention is to work with local government to address priority needs.
+The intention is to facilitate linkages with local government to address priority needs.

-2. Organisational Capacity Development
+2. Capacity Development

 To develop organisational capacity through training, shared learning, advocacy, material development and networking and resource development.

-The intention is to significantly improve the project management capabilities for people living in under-resourced communities.
+The intention is to significantly improve the project management capabilities for people living in underresourced communities.
 This intervention will identify advocacy issues for all tiers of government.